Does Taylor Swift’s “Shake It Off” infringe upon the copyright of “Haters Gone Hate?”

-Infringement, to make things super simple is a bit of a three legged stool.
-For one thing, it requires that Swift might reasonably be believed to have heard Haters Gone Hate.
+“Infringement,” to make things super simple is a bit of a three legged stool.
+For one thing, it requires that Swift might reasonably be believed to have heard “Haters Gone Hate.”
 That’s called “access.”
-And the songs must be “substantially similar.”
+Secondly the songs must be “substantially similar.”
 That’s the sort of thing musicologists like me are asked to evaluate.
 Third, critically, the thing supposedly infringed upon must be protected by copyright.
 This last “leg” is possibly the one that’s gonna get in the way.

 Graham is possibly going to run into a concept called, “prior art.”

-He wrote “Haters Gone Hate” a few years before Taylor Swift wrote “Shake It Off” but about ten years after a trio called 3LW wrote the other side of that coin, “Playas Got’ Play.”
+He wrote “Haters Gone Hate” just a few years before Taylor Swift wrote “Shake It Off” but about ten years after a trio called 3LW wrote the other side of that coin, “Playas Got’ Play.”

 So while “Haters Gone Hate,” is an original work, its originality and copyright protect-ability is not vested in its use of the phrase, “haters gone hate.”
 That had already been around a while.